edruskat14/BookFace/README.md

   Lastly, the logout button can be accessed by clicking the downward facing triangle on the upper nav bar.

 ## Technologies
-  Bookface is built using the Ruby on Rails framework.
+  BookFace is built using the Ruby on Rails framework.
 Ruby is used on the backend paired with JavaScript on the frontend.
   SQL is implemented for querying the backend database.
   React-Redux along with HTML and CSS are used on the front end to make the app real-time responsive.